Eigenvalues and Entropy of a Hitchin representation: Reparametrizations and Thermodynamic Formalism

 In view of the last lemma, one considers the open subset of $\Livsic^\alpha(X,V)$ defined by

 \begin{lema} The map $\Livsic^\alpha_{+}(X,V)\to \{\textrm{compact subsets of }\P(V)\}$ defined by is continuous. \end{lema}

 \begin{proof}Recall that the space $\cal M^\phi$ of $\phi$-invariant probability measures is compact.
-Moreover, since $\phi$ is Anosov, periodic orbits are dense in $\cal M^\phi$ (c.f.
+Moreover, since $\phi$ is Anosov, periodic orbits viewed as invariant probability measures\footnote[2]{To a periodic orbit $\tau$ one associates the invariant probability measure ${\displaystyle r\mapsto\frac1{p(\tau)}\int_{\tau}r}$} are dense in $\cal M^\phi$ (c.f.
 Anosov's closing lemma, see Sigmund \cite{sigmund}).
 Consequently, the set is compact and generates the cone $\cone_f.$ Moreover, $f\mapsto \cal K_f$ is continuous.

 In order to show that its projectivisation is also continuous, we need to show that $0\notin\cal K_f,$ but since $\varphi(f)$ is Liv\v sic cohomologous to a positive function, there exists $k>0$ such that $\varphi(\int fdm)>k$ for all $m\in\cal M^\phi.$ This finishes the proof. \end{proof}